Peled-Zohar/Peled-Zohar-ResultOf/README.md

     var result = DoSomethingAndReturnAnInt();
     if(!result.Succeeded)
     {
-        // Something went wrong, do something with result.ErrorDescription - log or show the user or whatever return false;
+        // Something went wrong, do something with result.ErrorDescription
+        // log or show the user or whateverlog or show the user or whatever return false;
     }
         var intValue = result.Value;